 Universal adaptors are key to traveling outside your country.
 Bringing along a power strip means you only need one adapter and can use six plugs to recharge your devices.

-Because of the limited number of people allowed onboard, trips should be planned several months in advance.
+Because of the limited number of people allowed on board, trips should be planned several months in advance.
 Some routes are very popular and will require even more time to book.
 Freighter traveling is much less informal than your standard cruise.
-While some freighters depart on an exact date and time, others have a window for departure so you must be flexible.
+While some freighters depart on the exact date and time, others have a window for departure so you must be flexible.

 Most travel agents do not book freighter voyages, so you will have to book through an agent that specializes in freighter cruises or directly through the ship’s agent/manager.
 Not all agents book the same voyages, so shop around when booking and picking a freighter that is right for you.

 Why Freighter Travel?